-SOC 401 3 credits Cultural Perspectives in Dream Exploration
+SOC 401 - Cultural Perspectives in Dream Exploration (3)

 This course examines dream symbolism from the psychological and sociological perspectives.
 Also investigated is the function of dreams in our lives and in interpreting social identity and social roles.
-Prerequisite(s): SOC 101
+Prerequisite: SOC 101.

-The Role of Women in Leadership
+SOC 402 - The Role of Women in Leadership (3)

 Current issues and trends pertaining to women and leadership will be examined from historical, sociological, psychological, political, economic, and ethical perspectives.
 A variety of resources will be used to analyze and synthesize issues facing women who hold or seek leadership roles.
 Strategies for developing leadership skills will be integrated throughout the course.
-Prerequisite(s): PSY 101 or SOC 101
+Prerequisite: PSY 101 or SOC 101.